 Yes, PEANUT MILK.
 If I’m being honest (which I’m trying to always be honest with you), I don’t typically make my own milk.
 Why?
 Because buying milk is way easier and less time consuming.

 With that said, homemade nut milk is THE BEST.
 Yes, the best.
 It’s fresh and, like pretty much everything else, way better (and better for you) because it’s homemade.
+Oh, and you better believe this milk would be delicious in my peanut butter overnight oats.

 I thought—hey, homemade almond milk and cashew milk are very common, but what about peanut milk?
 I LOVE peanuts, and peanut milk is in fact just as delicious as it sounds.
 It tastes like peanut butter in a glass.